mroam/learnOpenGL/README.md

 Done
 ----------
+* (√) Draw multiple triangles in our working(!) triangle.
+(From learnopengl.com, uses CMake to build Xcode project with glad and glfw.)

 * (√) Got keyboard working to change rotation direction and close window.
 Got rotation happening with control over degrees/second.

 * (√) Made our xcode glitter project's main.cpp ALMOST match the glfw demo from http://learnopengl.com